UN expresses ‘deep concern’ over escalating conflict in Yemen

 Reported air strikes

-The UN official said that figures collected by the Human Rights Office indicate that there have been 839 air strikes by the Saudi-led coalition so far in January, compared with 1,074 for the whole December last year.
+Shamdasani said that figures collected by the Human Rights Office indicate that there have been 839 air strikes by the Saudi-led coalition so far in January alone, compared to 1,074 over the course of last year.

 In December, she said that some 16 drone strikes, 12 ballistic missiles, and three other projectiles were fired by the Iran-backed Houthis toward Saudi territory.